-If the total chimney height exceeds the wall support limitations, an adjustable intermediate wall support must be installed.
+If the total chimney height exceeds the wall support limitations, an Adjustable Intermediate Wall Support (TLCIWS) must be installed.
 Use of an adjustable intermediate wall support will support an additional 38 feet of chimney.
 Slide the assembled Intermediate wall support over the protruding length of chimney.
-Fasten the Intermediate wall support to the wall, using four 1⁄2" by 2" wood screws through the prepunched slots in each bracket.
+Fasten the Intermediate wall support to the wall, using four 1/4" by 2" wood screws through the prepunched slots in each bracket.
 Install the draw band around the protruding chimney length securely against the support plate.
 Install four stainless steel sheet metal screws firmly into the outer casing of the chimney through the prepunched holes in the draw band.
 Cover the heads of the screws with a nonhardening, waterproof caulking.

-Cathedral Ceiling Support Installation
+Cathedral Ceiling Support IE=44DD/ Installation